oracle-livelabs/spatial-graph/spatial-studio/slr-analyze/slr-analyze.md

    ![Image alt text](images/analyze-10.png)

-## Task 2: Identify TRI Facilities near the projected flood area
+## Task 2: Identify facilities near the projected flood area

-You next identify TRI Facilities near the projected flood area.
-This is a spatial filter operation, where the facilities are  filtered based on by proximity to the projected flood area.
+You next identify facilities near the projected flood area.
+This is a spatial filter operation, where the facilities are filtered based on proximity to the projected flood area.
 This is referred to as a "within distance" operation.

 1. In the main navigation panel click on the button to return to your **Active Project**.
 Adjust layer visibility so that the projected flood area and facilities are visible.
-From the action menu for TRI\_FACILITIES, select **Spatial Analysis**.
+From the action menu for FACILITIES, select **Spatial Analysis**.

    ![Image alt text](images/analyze-11.png)